ReagentX/purple_air_api/docs/documentation.md

 #### `setup()`

-This converts the JSON metadata to Python class members, exposing data in a pythonic way.
+This converts the JSON metadata to Python class members, exposing data in a Pythonic way.

 #### `get_location()`